Verizon's 5G sales pitch: Free TV

 The telecom company will start selling 5G service later this year.
 It won't appear in smartphones for some time, but 5G will be fast enough to provide internet service to a home.
 To entice customers to sign on, Verizon will offer a kind of double-play service that Comcast and its competitors offer: Television.

-Partnering with Apple (AAPL) and Google (GOOGL), Verizon will give 5G internet customers a choice: YouTube TV or an Apple TV.
-Verizon has not announced the terms, but Bloomberg reports that Verizon will make the services free.
+Partnering with Apple (AAPL) and Google (GOOGL), Verizon will give 5G internet customers a choice: YouTube TV service or an Apple TV.
+Verizon has not announced the terms, but Bloomberg reports that Verizon will offer them free.

 The 5G double-play offer is particularly notable because Verizon has resisted media mergers.
 AT&T launched WatchTV, a free live television package for 4G customers, days after it bought Time Warner.
 Verizon wants to stick to digital, with its Yahoo and AOL businesses.